Catherine Booth: Life

 She was born as Catherine Mumford in Ashbourne, Derbyshire, England, in 1829 to Methodist parents, John Mumford and Sarah Milward.
 Her father was an occasional lay preacher and carriage maker.
 Her family later moved to Boston, Lincolnshire, and later lived in Brixton, London.
 From an early age, Catherine was a serious and sensitive girl.
 She had a strong Christian upbringing and was said to have read the Bible through eight times before the age of 12.

 During Catherine's adolescence a spinal curvature led to years of enforced idleness.
 She kept herself busy, however, and was especially concerned about the problems of alcoholism.
-Even as a young girl she had served as secretary of a Juvenile Temperance Society writing articles for a temperance magazine.
+As a young girl she had served as secretary of a Juvenile Temperance Society writing articles for a temperance magazine.
 Catherine was a member of the local Band of Hope and a supporter of the national Temperance Society.

 When Catherine refused to condemn Methodist Reformers in 1850, the Wesleyan Methodists expelled her.
 For the Reformers she led a girls' Sunday school class in Clapham.
-At the home of Edward Rabbits, in 1851, she met William Booth, who also had been expelled by the Wesleyans for reform sympathies.
+At the home of Edward Rabbits, in 1851, she met William Booth, who had also been expelled by the Wesleyans for reform sympathies.
 William was reciting a temperance poem, "The Grog-seller’s Dream", which appealed to Catherine, who had embraced the new Methodist passion for abstinence.

 They soon fell in love and became engaged.
 During their three-year engagement, Catherine constantly wrote letters of encouragement to William as he performed the tiring work of a preacher.
 They were married on 16 June 1855 at Stockwell Green Congregational Church in London.
-Their wedding was very simple, as they wanted to use their time and money for his ministry.
+Their wedding was very simple as they wanted to use their time and money for his ministry.
 Even on their honeymoon, William was asked to speak at meetings.

 The Booths had eight children: Bramwell Booth, Ballington Booth, Kate Booth, Emma Booth, Herbert Booth, Marie Booth, Evangeline Booth and Lucy Booth, and were dedicated to giving them a firm Christian knowledge.
 Two of their offspring, Bramwell and Evangeline, later became Generals of The Salvation Army.